erickampman/erickampman/README.md

 I've been a software developer for many years, and am proficient in Swift, Objective-C(++), C++ and C, with a minor in Python.

-I've worked at Fortune 500 companies, startups, and multibillion ARR companies with extremet YoY revenue growth.
+I've worked at Fortune 500 companies, startups, and multibillion ARR companies with extreme YoY revenue growth.
 Currently I'm an independent developer.

 I'm focused on iOS and MacOS multiplatform target apps.
 Latest projects: